01-edu/public/subjects/go-reloaded/go-reloaded.en.md

 Write a program called `ztail` that has the same behaviour as the system command `tail`, but which takes at least one file as argument.

 - The only option to be handled is `-c`.
 This option will be used in all tests.

 - For this program the "os" package can be used.

--   For the program to pass the tests the convention for the return code of program in Unix systems should be followed (see os.Exit).
+- For the program to pass the tests the convention for the return code of program in Unix systems should be followed.

 - Handle the errors and output the same error messages as `tail`.

 - For more information consult the man page for `tail`.

 ### Note: